Step 1: Apply to Bemidji State University

 Step 7: Start Teaching

-Students may apply for teaching jobs when enrolled in FasTrack.
+Students may apply for teaching jobs when enrolled in MAT FasTrack.
 Any school that hires you is responsible for applying for the teacher candidate’s Tier 1 or Tier 2 license.

 If hired, your appointment can serve as your student teaching experience if your desired license area aligns with the subjects and grade levels being taught in the classroom setting.
 You will still need a university supervisor and a cooperating teacher, and you will need to complete all student teaching competencies as required by the MN Board of Teaching.